algorithm-archivists/algorithm-archive/contents/cryptography/cryptography.md

 * **Ceasar Cipher**: Alice and Bob rotate the alphabet by $$n$$ characters and use that as a table to encode and decode their message.
 * **Rot13**: This is a special case of the Caeser Cipher where the alphabet is rotated by 13, hence the name "Rot13."
 * **Permutation Cipher**: Here you choose a permutation $$\pi$$ (i.e. $$\pi=(3,1,2,4)$$) and reorder the the letters according to that $$\pi$$ which is the key.
-* **XOR encryption**: This method works on bitstrings and combines the message and a key of equal bit length with the XOR operator.
+* **XOR encryption**: This method works on bit strings and combines the message and a key of equal bit length with the XOR operator.
     To decrypt, simply XOR again with the same key.
 * **DES or Data Encryption Standard**: This is a newer encryption algorithm which was standardized in 1977.
-    It has since been deemed unsecure and is superseded by AES.
+    It has since been deemed insecure and is superseded by AES.
 * **AES or Advanced Encryption Standard**: The actual algorithm is called "Rijndael".
     Like with XOR or DES you generate a bit string (depending on which AES you use 128/192 or 256 bit long) which is your key.
 * **Blowfish**: This algorithm also was a good contender for the AES but lost to Rijndael.